South Korea Company Incorporation

 Korea has many business structures, similar to western countries but with some important differences.
 Therefore I have provided a summary of the main types.
 Please contact us for more detailed information.

-Next, you will need to register your business in Korea.
+Next, you will need to set up your business in Korea.
 The requirements for LTDs and LLCs are complex and best explained by your chosen financial or legal professional.

 Step 4: Bank Setup

-Once you have completed your business registration, you can set up your business bank account.
+Once you have completed your business set up, you can set up your business bank account.

 Preparation Stage